jonasmcferreira/whiteiron/jhed-wasteland/thieves_key.md

 Brimhest could use any increased trade to create thieves that can operate in Jhed Outer Regions could attempt to take Thieves Key and make a heavily taxed port with rigid rules

+Improving Thieves Key connection to Dhuren Tol will give enough resources to keep Outer Region at bay

 ## Shrink Conflict

 Thieves Key is vulnerable to revolt and total failure, this would increase the time it takes for goods to arrive in and out of Jhed.
 Also remove valuable leads to the Twin Kings Ivis and Iluna